 For gluten-free Christmas cookie recipes, this is the best place to start.
-Teri Gruss, About.com's Guide to Gluten-Free Cooking, has pulled together a list of holiday favorites that ranges from simple gluten-free sugar cookies you can cut out and decorate in holiday colors to elaborate pistachio cranberry biscotti that would suit a grown-up party.
+Teri Gruss, About.com's Expert on Gluten-Free Cooking, has pulled together a list of holiday favorites that ranges from simple gluten-free sugar cookies you can cut out and decorate in holiday colors to elaborate pistachio cranberry biscotti that would suit a grown-up party.

-This great gingerbread recipe, from About.com's excellent Guide to Gluten-Free Cooking, gets rave reviews.
-Just make sure to use gluten-free spices McCormick's brand generally represents a safe choice.
+This great gingerbread recipe, another from About.com's excellent gluten-free cooking expert, gets rave reviews.
+Just make sure to use safe spices — check out my gluten-free spices article if you need options.

 If you're feeling more adventurous than mere cookies can accommodate, you might want to try a major construction project: a gluten-free gingerbread house.
 You can bake one from scratch using a gluten-free gingerbread house recipe, or use a mix (one of these options utilizes Pamela's Gluten-Free Bread Mix).
 You also can order a kit.
 Top it off with gluten-free candy and you could have a prizewinner (if it lasts that long!).

 Over at the gluten-free blog She Let Them Eat Cake, Maggie has posted 12 days of gluten-free Christmas cookie recipes.
 The chocolate peppermint wafer cookies look the best to me (although the pistachio-cranberry biscotti run a close second).
 Readers also have contributed some recipes, providing some interesting new options for holiday baking.